kuribas/hasqlator-mysql/README.md

 hasqlator-mysql
 ====================

-Hasqlator is a SQL generation library for haskell.
+Hasqlator is a SQL generation library for haskell that attempts to stay close to SQL.
 This package is the mysql version of the package.

-## Why yes another database library?
+## Why yet another database library?

-There are already many database libraries, postgresql-simple, mysql-simple, ..., selda, beam, esqueleto, opaleye, squeal, ...

-Why would we need another one?
-One one side, many database libraries are pretty sofisticated, and provide a lot of safety, but for the expense of complexity.
-On the other side are the simple libraries, which are not much more than a wrapper over sql.
-However these simple libraries make constructing queries dynamically inconvenient.
-What I missed was a library that is easy enough to use, but still has composable queries, type safe conversion, looks like SQL and supports most of SQL features.
-Furthermore I wanted it to work with existing databases, and have an easy and predictable mapping between SQL datatypes and haskell datatypes.
+The design goal of hasqlator is to stay close to SQL, so it can offer all the features you expect from SQL, but at the same time offer the benefits of haskell, which is composability, type safety, using familiar abstractions (monoid, applicative, monad), offer (optional) validation against the schema.

+While there already exist many databases, I felt that they often add extra layers on top of SQL, which I want to keep to a minimum.
+This makes it possible to write optimized queries in SQL, and to easily port them to haskell.

-Hasqlator does this using a two layered approach.
+Hasqlator tries to avoid type level complexity, but optionally allows it using a two layered approach.
 The bottom layer provides less type safety, and is as simple as using a string builder.
 The upper layer adds on top of that the ability to verify that queries conform to the schema.
 This has more type level complexity, but doesn't go as far as trying to prove the whole query correct.

 ## Layer 1